 Many unique life experiences have prepared me for a dynamic career as an oral surgeon.
 Early in life, my extensive athletic involvement set the stage for my adeptness at a team functions.
 As a varsity soccer player in high school and continuing in competitive soccer leagues as an undergraduate student and dental school, teamwork is my second nature.
 I want to make that goal, and it takes all of us to work together; teamwork has always been thrilling to me, both on the soccer field and in the operating room.
 I have played soccer for over 14 years and repeatedly encountered teammates and opponents that have pushed me to my limits, mentally and physically, providing me with the taste of defeat, victory, and the wisdom that comes from both.
 I thrive on constructive criticism from the coach and teammates in soccer and our teams in the operating room.
 Determined, I am never discouraged; I try harder and carry on until each issue is resolved.
 My priority is always being a team member that can be fully counted upon.

 I could not feel better prepared and more excited to begin serving alongside and in teams with like-minded colleagues and peers, learning from our mentors, and on our way to advanced professional standing.
 I firmly believe that human achievement is best gauged by how one can aid their fellow man throughout their lifetime.
 I can think of no other way that I could make such a significant contribution as I will be able to do as an oral surgeon by receiving some of the best training in the world in your program.

-Thriving on diversity and multiculturalism, I especially look forward to treating increasingly diverse patient populations in decades to come, as well as an increasingly broad range of oral diseases especially as related to head and neck conditions.
+Thriving on diversity and multiculturalism, I look forward to treating increasingly diverse patient populations in decades and an increasingly broad range of oral diseases, especially those related to head and neck conditions.